 Posts usually contain information or news and are uploaded frequently to keep them popular and interesting.
 It can also be organized based on categories and tags.

-If you want to know how to add Posts in WordPress then please read our article on How to Add Post in WordPress.
+If you want to know how to add Posts in WordPress then please read our article on How to Add Posts in WordPress.

 Pages are static and are not affected by date.
-Unlike Posts, Pages are more of permanent fixtures of your site that hardly changes, for example, an About page, a Contact page, and a Home page are great exam.
+Unlike Posts, Pages are more of permanent fixtures of your site that hardly change, for example, an About page, a Contact page, and a Home page.

 Pages don’t have published dates or an author.
 Also, they cannot be categorized like posts, but we can create a Parent page and a child page.